-School and homework assignments are the responsibilities of the student and teacher.
-If a student is absent from school or has missed a class for any reason, the student is responsible to contact teachers regarding work missed.
-All work missed must be made up according to building procedures.
+School and homework assignments are the responsibility of the student and teacher.
+If a student is absent from school or has missed a class for any reason, the student is responsible to contact the teachers regarding work missed.
+All work missed must be made up according to the building procedures.
 Parent requests for homework will require a 24-hour notice to the Attendance Office.
-Homework assignments will be available for pick up the next day at the end of the school day.
+Homework assignments will be available for pick up the next day at the end of school.